attractivechaos/plb2/README.md

 3. JIT compiled with a separate compilation step (Java and C#).
-With separate compilation, Java and C# can afford to trade compilation time for running time although they are not obviously faster than those in group 2.
+With separate compilation, Java and C# can afford to trade compilation time for running time in theory, but in this benchmark, they are not obviously faster than those in group 2.

 4. [Ahead-of-time compilation][aot] (the rest).
 Optimizing binaries for specific hardware, these compilers, except Swift, tend to generate the